 Find more bar recipes in the Recipe Index!

 This post contains affiliate links.
 If you make a purchase through one of the links, I’ll receive a

 small commission at no additional cost to you.

 For the crust:

 To make the crust:

-Combine flour, brown sugar, and butter, beating at medium speed with an electric mixer until the mixture resembles fine crumbs.
+- Combine the flour, brown sugar, and butter, beating at medium speed with an electric mixer until the mixture resembles fine crumbs.

-Press onto bottom of ungreased 9″x 13″x 2" baking pan.
-Place pecans evenly over top of crust.
+- Press onto the bottom of an ungreased 9″x 13″x 2" baking pan.
+Place the pecans evenly over the top of the crust.